-Managers and Related Parties.
+Managers and Related Parties

-The managers of the company are RMC and Gymno Corporation.
+The managers of the company are Redwood Mortgage Corp.
+(RMC) and Gymno Corporation.
 Most company business is conducted through RMC, which arranges, services and maintains the loan portfolio for the benefit of the company.
-The fees received by the managers are paid pursuant to the operating agreement and are determined at the sole discretion of the managers, subject to limitations imposed by the company agreement.
+The fees received by the managers are paid in accordance with the operating agreement and are determined at the sole discretion of the managers, subject to limitations imposed by the operating agreement.
 See Note 1 (General) and Note 3 (General Partners and Related Parties) to the financial statements included in Part I, Item 1 of this Report for a detailed discussion of the various company activities for which related parties are compensated and other related transactions, including the formation loans to RMC.